berkeleyo/azure-cost-tagging/README.md

-# Azure Cost Tagging & Governance 🏷️💸
+﻿# Azure Cost Tagging & Governance ðŸ·ï¸ðŸ’¸

 ![Redaction Badge](https://img.shields.io/badge/REDACTED-No%20secrets%20or%20tenant%20info-green)
 > **Redaction statement:** This repository is **fully redacted**.
 It contains **no secrets, IP addresses, tenant IDs, subscription IDs, hostnames, or organization identifiers**.
 All values are placeholders intended for safe sharing.

 A clean, production-ready implementation to standardize, enforce, and report **Azure cost tags** across subscriptions and resource groups.
-It includes design guidance, ready-to-run scripts, Azure Policy JSON, and operational runbooks—built to be cloned, adapted, and deployed safely.
+It includes design guidance, ready-to-run scripts, Azure Policy JSON, and operational runbooksâ€”built to be cloned, adapted, and deployed safely.

 ---